ABDULLAH1SAID/Booking_System/README.md

 ---

+# Non-Functional Requirements

+## Performance
+- Search results should be returned within **2 seconds** under normal load.
+- Payment processing should complete within **5 seconds**.
+- The system should support thousands of concurrent users.

+## Availability
+- The system should maintain **99.9% uptime**.
+- Scheduled maintenance should be communicated to users in advance.

+## Security
+- All communication must use HTTPS.
+- Passwords must be securely hashed.
+- JWT-based authentication and authorization.
+- Role-Based Access Control (RBAC) for administrative features.
+- Sensitive payment information must not be stored directly.

+## Scalability
+- The system should support horizontal scaling.
+- Services should be independently scalable.

+## Reliability
+- The system must prevent duplicate bookings.
+- Checkout operations must be transactional to ensure data consistency.
+- Recoverable payment failures should be retried automatically.

+## Maintainability
+- Follow a modular architecture.
+- Provide comprehensive logging.
+- Maintain API documentation.
+- Write clean, maintainable code.

+## Usability
+- Responsive design for desktop and mobile devices.
+- Intuitive user interface.
+- Support multiple languages.

+## Compatibility
+- Support the latest versions of Chrome, Firefox, Edge, and Safari.
+- Compatible with Android and iOS mobile browsers.

+## Backup & Recovery
+- Perform automated daily database backups.
+- Support disaster recovery with minimal downtime.

+---

 ## 📐 Analysis & Design

 This section provides a detailed analysis of the system use cases.
 Each use case is documented using: